Disability Benefits for Migraines

 For example, recent research has placed migraines on the seizure spectrum, which means you may be able to qualify for disability benefits for epilepsy if you can demonstrate that your symptoms are the same as those for epilepsy.
 You will have to experience migraines at least twice a week, despite treatment, and they must impair mental functioning for several hours at a time.

-Applying for disability benefits and gathering the correct documentation can be difficult.
-Our disability advocates are experienced in guiding clients through this process.
+Applying for disability benefits in Arizona and gathering the correct documentation can be difficult.
+Our Phoenix SSD lawyers are experienced in guiding clients through this process.
 We can help you get the benefits you need.